tmcd82070/Rdistance/cran-comments.md

 # Submission comments

-Prior version of this package (v 2.1.5) was archived.
+Prior version of this package (v 2.1.5) was archived because I did not respond to requests to fix an issue.
 The reason I did not respond to notes from CRAN is that
 I left my prior place of employment and lost access to my old email: tmcdonald@west-inc.com.
 People at my former employer promised to forward emails, but they did not.
 My former employer and I also had some miss-understandings on who was maintaining the package.

-I will remain the package maintainer for the foreseeable future.
+I will remain the package maintainer.
-I apploogize for the mixup.
-You can email jwalrath@west-inc.com to confirm that my old email address is dead and that I have permission to continue maintaining this package.
+You may email jwalrath@west-inc.com to confirm that my old email address is dead and that I have permission to continue maintaining this package.